Longhouse: Vietnam

-The Mnong and Rade of Vietnam also have a tradition of building longhouses (nhà dài) that may be 30 to 40 m long.
+The Mnong and Rade of Vietnam also have a tradition of building longhouses (nhà dài) that are often 30 to 40 m long.
 In contrast to the jungle versions of Borneo these sport shorter stilts and seem to use a veranda in front of a short (gable) side as main entrance.

 Nepal

 The Rana Tharu is an ethnic group indigenous to the western Terai of Nepal.
 Most of them prefer living in longhouses called Badaghar with big families of many generations, sometimes 40–50 people.
 All household members pool their labor force, contribute their income, share the expenditure and use one kitchen.
 Traditionally, their houses are built entirely using natural materials such as reed poles for walls and thatch for roofing.